 All Day DevOps: The World's Largest DevOps Conference

-The 7th Annual All Day DevOps is on November 10, 2022.
+The 8th Annual All Day DevOps is on October 26, 2023.
 Starting at 9:00 AM GMT and continuing for 24 hours, there will be 6 simultaneous tracks, with each track containing a continuous series of 30-minute presentations, for a total of over 90+ hours of presentations.
-Attendance is free, available through streaming online services.
+Attendance is free and available through streaming online services.

 Streamed live, online to the global DevOps/DevSecOps community.